Study of a background reconstruction method for the measurement of D-meson azimuthal angular correlations: Introduction

 In $p+p$ collisions, charm quark pairs are produced through initial back-to-back hard scatterings in leading order.
 In next-to-leading order, the angular correlation between charm quark pairs is widening.
 In particular, it will show a near-side peak at $\Delta\phi\sim0$ if the charm pairs are produced through gluon splitting.
-The measurement of $D-\overline{D}$ correlations in $p + p$ collisions not only provides a baseline for heavy ion measurements, but also offers a good constraint for pQCD calculations and helps us understand non-perturbative fragmentation and the underlying event activity distributions. $D$-mesons inherit most of the initial charm pair correlations, but weak decays smear the correlation significantly.
-Therefore measurement of $D-\overline{D}$ correlations should be the most sensitive probe to address charm quark pair correlations~\cite{intro5,intro6}.
+The measurement of $D-\overline{D}$ correlations in $p + p$ collisions not only provides a baseline for measurements in heavy-ion collisions, but also offers a good constraint for pQCD calculations. $D$-mesons inherit most of the initial charm pair correlations, but weak decays smear the correlation significantly.
+Therefore measurement of $D-\overline{D}$ correlations should be the most sensitive probe to study charm quark pair correlations~\cite{intro5,intro6,RR2,HWang2019}.